 .
 If a creator

-decides the character works better as the opposite sex, that's this trope.
-Also not to be confused with Gender Inverted Trope
+writes a new version of the character who is (and always was) the opposite sex from the old version, that's this trope.
+Also not to be confused with Gender-Inverted Trope

 , when not a particular character

 When a song gets this treatment in a Cover Version